P.S. 307 Luisa Pineiro Fuentes School of Science and Discovery

 Science helps new immigrants learn English

 Cramped facilities, no playground

-With two full-time science teachers, PS 307 offers a much richer science curriculum than most elementary schools.
-Children do experiments in class three times a week and go on regular trips to the American Museum of Natural History, the Bronx Botanic Garden, or Green Meadow Farm in Queens.
+PS 307 offers a richer science curriculum than most elementary schools.
+Children do experiments in class three times a week and go on trips to the American Museum of Natural History, the Bronx Botanic Garden, or Green Meadow Farm in Queens.

 Housed in a former synagogue, the building has cramped, windowless classrooms, narrow hallways and no playground.
-Instead of going out to play for recess, children watch videos in the cafeteria.
-Despite the limited facilities, the school is popular among parents and usually has a waiting list.
-The schools is named for the founding principal who died in March 2012.
+The school is named for the founding principal who died in March 2012.

 ADMISSIONS: Neighborhood school.
 (Lydie Raschka, web reports, May 2020)